Application for Residency is Now Live!!!

 Individual success stories with our partner organizations:

-- Within the last year we’ve struck a partnership with Farm in the Dell – a sustainable living community that has a similar mission to that of FASD Communities’.
+- Since 2014 we’ve struck a partnership with Farm in the Dell, a sustainable living community that has a similar mission to that of FASD Communities’.
 This organization has proven to be successful at empowering young adults with developmental disabilities to live independently in a sustainable community.
 The clip below features Teresa Conboy, who’s son recently moved to Farm in the Dell and has done very well.